Skip to Content

 Latest News

-The evaluation panel carefully reviewed and analyzed the proposals received in response to the above referenced Request for Proposal (RFP).
-Based upon that review and analysis, we are recommending to the Sonoma County Board of Supervisors that the contract be awarded to RDA Consulting, SPC.
+The evaluation panel carefully reviewed and analyzed the proposals received in response to the Opioid Settlement Funds Notice of Funding Availability (NOFA).
+Based upon that review and analysis, we are recommending to the Sonoma County Board of Supervisors that contracts be awarded to West County Health Centers, Buckelew Programs, Inc, and Center Point/Drug Abuse Alternatives Center.

 June 24, 2025 | Department of Health Services